The secret to career change is to put active research before you go into job search mode....read more

 Lifelong learning is necessary so people can adapt to a changing world of work and it has important social and health benefits too, a conference heard last week.

-Education needs to change fundamentally to reflect our ageing society and to ensure everyone has the skills they need for a fast-changing world of work, a panel discussion at the International Longevity Centre’s Future of Ageing conference heard last week.
+Education needs to change fundamentally to reflect our ageing society, take into account lifelong learning, and to ensure everyone has the skills they need for a fast-changing world of work, a panel discussion at the International Longevity Centre’s Future of Ageing conference heard last week.

 Joe Dromey, Cabinet Member with responsibility for employment and skills at the Learning and Work Institute said there was a need to adapt to the ongoing flux and change in the labour market and the fact that people are working for longer.
 He said jobs were more likely to change than be eliminated by automation, but that this would put a big pressure on upskilling the workforce and on lifelong learning.
 This did not, however, just have an economic value.
 It had a social and intrinsic value and was linked to better health, particularly mental health, social connections and overcoming loneliness.